CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 This approach is used by some psychiatrists open to CBD.
 A standard dose of methylphenidate or atomoxetine in the morning helps with concentration.
 In the evening, 15-30 mg of CBD helps calm the mind, reduce residual anxiety, and promote sleep.
 Advantages: it doesn't interfere with the stimulant's daytime effects, and addresses the "other side" of ADHD (evening arousal).

-Form: oil, dried herb, capsules?
+Form: oil, flower, capsules?

 Vaporized CBD herb produces the fastest effect (5-10 minutes), but precise dosing is difficult and practical limitations (equipment, space) exist.
 Some adults with ADHD use it ad hoc for acute anxiety or before sleep.
 It's not a standard treatment, but for some users, it works better than the oral form.

-What warnings and risks do you need to be aware of?
+What warnings and risks should be known?

 Firstly, CBD is not registered in Poland as a treatment for ADHD.
 CBD products are considered cosmetics or supplements, classified as "novel foods" under the legal gray area.
 This means there is no control over the actual dose in the product (2022 study: 30% oils on the market had a declared dose of +/- 20% from the actual dose), no obligation to report adverse effects, and no reimbursement from the National Health Fund.